ImanJowkar/Linux-command/0-general_working/README.md

 su <user>     # switch to another user but don't run scripts (.bashrc, ...) su - <user>   # run script (.bashrc, ...) when switch to user

+vim .bashrc       # you can add some env var to this file

 ```
 ![hidden file](img/hidden-file-home-user.png)